Willow Allen

-Willow Allen is a Canadian fashion model and content creator, from Inuvik, Northwest Territories.
+Willow Allen is a Canadian fashion model and TikToker, from Inuvik, Northwest Territories.

+Early life and education

+An Inuvialuit, Allen was born and raised in Inuvik.
+She attended Briercrest Christian Academy for the last two years of high school, and went on to attend Briercrest College for one semester.
+While at Briercrest, Allen became a Christian.

+She was studying social work at MacEwan University when she was discovered.
+As of 2022, she was hoping to complete her degree and go on to work with native communities after she graduates.

+Career

 Allen was scouted to become a model on social media in 2019 and subsequently signed with Mode Models.
-She has worked with the likes of Canada Goose, Louboutin and Elle Canada.
-Being on the cover of Elle Canada was "was a major career milestone" that got her started on her modeling career.
+She has worked with the likes of Canada Goose, the Canadian edition of Elle, and Christian Louboutin.
+Being on the cover of Elle Canada was "a major career milestone" that got her started on her modelling career.
 She has worked in Singapore and New York.
-While in Singapore, she did modelling work for such brands as New Balance, Highsnobiety, Sony, Levi's and Prada.
+While in Singapore, she did modelling work for such brands as New Balance, Highsnobiety, Sony, Levi Strauss & Co. and Prada.

 Allen has also appeared in Canadian singer Tyler Shaw's music video for "When You're Home", which was filmed in Toronto.

+In November 2023, Allen appeared in Vogue.

+Online presence

-Allen has a following on TikTok of over 500 thousand; she uses the platform to educate viewers about life in the Canadian Arctic and about her Inuit heritage.
+Allen has a following on TikTok of over 690,000; she uses the platform to educate viewers about life in the Canadian Arctic and about her Inuit heritage.
+In 2022, she was included in a TikTok accelerator program for indigenous creators.

-Early and personal life
+Personal life

-Allen was born and raised in Inuvik.
-She was studying social work at Grant MacEwan University when she was discovered.
-As of 2022, she was hoping to complete her degree and go on to work with native communities after she graduates.

-Allen eloped prior to October 2022, and will have a traditional ceremony with Cale Kindrachuk in April 2023.
+Allen and her husband, Cale Kindrachuk, eloped prior to October 2022, followed by a traditional ceremony in April 2023.
+The couple live in Saskatchewan.

+In July 2023, Allen announced on TikTok that the couple were expecting their first child.
+Allen struggled with hyperemesis gravidarum during her pregnancy.
+Her son was born on 20 January 2024.

+Awards

+In 2022, Allen won the Canadian Arts and Fashion Awards' Fresh Face of the Year Award.

+Allen was one of eleven recipients of the 2023 Indspire Awards.